StackStorm/hubot-stackstorm/README.md

 * `ST2_AUTH_URL` - URL to the StackStorm Auth API (optional).
 * `ST2_COMMANDS_RELOAD_INTERVAL` - How often the list of available commands should be reloaded.
 Defaults to every 120 seconds (optional).

+Note: ``ST2_CHANNEL`` environment variable mentioned below should only be specified if you modified the rule which comes with a ``hubot`` pack to use a non default value of ``hubot`` for the ``trigger.channel`` criteria.

+* `ST2_CHANNEL` - Notification channel where all the notification messages should be sent to.
+This is the reference to the channel construct internal to StackStorm's notification system.
+Make sure this value is set to whatever is assigned the rule that defines a StackStrom channel. e.g. `hubot` is a value that works well with the `hubot` pack found https://github.com/StackStorm/st2contrib/tree/master/packs/hubot.

 ## Running the bot